 5 – Dine at the Fishermen’s Wharf

 Your Monterey visit is not complete without dining in one of the numerous restaurants at the Fisherman’s Wharf combined with an amazing seaside view.
 No matter what budget you’re on, you will find a place.
 It’s pretty much all about seafood.
 Clam Chowder, all kind of grilled fish, crab cakes, lobster but also great steaks are served in the unique restaurants.
-Fisherman’s Wharf needs to be on your Monterey bucket-list and is ranked on top of the things you should do in Monterey.
+Fisherman’s Wharf needs to be on your Monterey bucket-list and is ranked on top of the things to do in Monterey.

 Monterey was one of my 1-night stopovers on my highway number 1 road trip.
 You can read all about the tour and the 12 ultimate stops here.